Home / Uzbekistan

 14 day itinerary: Adding Nukus, Aral Sea and two ancient palaces

 If you would like to extend your stay in Uzbekistan, you can follow the itinerary above, but instead of traveling to Bukhara from Khiva, stay another night and spend a day trip exploring the ancient palaces of Topraq-Kala and Ayoz qalʼa in the Khorzem.
 Unfortunately, we did not have the time to do this, but the palaces looks mystical: half covered in sand and half washed away by time.
 They are more than 2000 years old!
 We'll inlcude it in our itinerary if we ever go back - and if you have information on this part of the journey you would like us to include here, let us know via Instagram or Email!
-For more information on how to visit, you can check this travel blog.

 After Khiva, you can continue your journey to Nukus.
 Spend one day in the city and then another 1-2 days exploring the Aral sea from Nukus.